ovhlabs/knowledge-base/en/_posts/how-to-deploy-lamp-in-3-easy-steps.md

 ##### CentOS
 `` yum install mysql-server ``
 <hr>
+Oh yeah, we'll also need the PHP side of things.
+So you know we can take care of the serverside of things!
 ##### Debian & Ubuntu
 `` sudo apt-get install php5 libapache2-mod-php5 php5-mcrypt ``
 ##### CentOS